HIKING MEMO: King Talal Dam and its lake

 21 March 2018

 What could you do with your family, during a week-end already packed with several birthday celebrations?
-What about enjoying its time in this greenish month of march, before observing the flora turn dry and yellow because of the heat and the sun?
+What about enjoying its time in this greenish month of march, before the flora will turn dry and yellow in a couple of months?

 Answer : by finding a nice spot in the north, not too far away from Amman, to the prospective of getting fresh air and pretty views. the King Talal dam hike is an ideal package : you can wake up late (if you consider that getting up a 9am is actually a late wake up), take your car for a short drive (45 minutes from Amman), have lunch on the lake banks, and get back to Amman before 3p.m.